cheqd/node-docs/docs/setup-and-configure/cosmovisor-configuration.md

 # Cosmovisor Configuration Guide

 This guide explains the key Cosmovisor configuration parameters recommended for cheqd node operators.
-These settings can be applied as environment variables, in a `config.toml` file under `$DAEMON_HOME/cosmovisor/`, or via a custom path using the `--cosmovisor-config-file` flag at startup.
+These settings can be applied as environment variables, in a `config.toml` file under `$DAEMON_HOME/cosmovisor/`, or via a custom path using the `--cosmovisor-config` flag at startup.

 > **Note:** Environment variables always take precedence over values set in the config file.
 The interactive installer for cheqd nodes sets most of these parameters for you in both the daemon service configuration file (`cheqd-cosmovisor.service`) and as a system-wide environment variable.
 Understanding these settings helps with troubleshooting and advanced setups.